 Have you ever wondered why most project managers are men?
 Are you considering ways to generate more enthusiasm among so-called womenomics for project management?
-Women are clearly an extremely valuable, yet so far underutilized, asset with regard to project management.
+Women are clearly an extremely valuable, yet so far underutilized, asset for project management.
 This article delves into the causes and discusses how this can be changed.

 - The female project manager – the current situation